 A sophisticated investor executes a combination of the basic trades and comes up with a strategy that aligns with his investment goal.
 If you’d like to learn more about options trading and the trades that result in a higher probability of success, you can read the article on “two best option trading strategies for success” on my blog.

-I have to admit, trading option is a great investment strategy despite my loss.
+I have to admit, trading options is a great investment strategy despite my loss.
 You must learn how to use them to your advantage.
 Diving into the pool of options with just the basic information had led to me making this money mistake.

 Low starting cost